ibm-cloud-docs/sell/tutorial-onboard-vsimage.md

 {: #vsimage-onboard-readme}
 {: step}

-The TGZ file that you imported to your private catalog includes a readme file that provides instructions for installing the virtual server image.
+The TGZ file that you imported to your private catalog includes a readme file that provides product information for the virtual server image.
 If you want to make updates to the readme file, you can edit it directly from your private catalog.
 For the purposes of this tutorial, the following steps describe how to edit the description of the readme file.

 1. Click the **Edit** icon ![Edit icon](../icons/edit-tagging.svg "Edit"), and update the description with the following sentence: